seibert-media/automatix/README.md

  The resolved secret values are accessible in command line via {secretname}. *(only if teamvault is enabled)*

-**imports** _(list)_, deprecated
-: Listed shell files (see **CONFIGURATION** section, _import_path_) will be sourced before every local or remote command execution.
- For remote commands, these files are transferred via tar and ssh to your home directory on the remote system beforehand and deleted afterwards.
-This is meant to define some functions you may need.

 **precommands** _(associative array)_
 : Define a command which is executed before every shell command.
  You can specify a command for local and remote commands separately.